shibaFoss/VideoMate/readme.md

 VideoMate is available in two ways:

 ### 1. Official Releases (Recommended)
-Download the latest APK from our [GitHub Releases page](https://github.com/yourusername/VideoMate/releases)
+Download the latest APK from our GitHub Releases page [Download Now](https://github.com/shibaFoss/VideoMate/releases/download/20250510/AIO_version_20250510.apk)

 ### 2. Build from Source
 For developers who want to build the app themselves: